1. When is the best time to climb Mount Ophir?

 16. Are there any portable water source along the trail?

 There is a water source (small stream) near CP5.
 However, the source is untreated stream water which may not be suitable for weak stomachs.
 Therefore, it is best to bring your own drinking water for the trek or use water purification tablets (http://www.aquatabs.com/) or filter (e.g. Lifestraw) to treat the water before consumption.
 You can buy water purification tablets from pharmacies such as Guardian.

 17. Is lunch included in the package?

-Lunch is not included in the package.
-But we can arrange packed lunch from the National Park canteen at SGD 4 pax which will given to you before the hike.
+Yes, since 2019, packed lunch is included in the package.
+The meal is prepared by National Park canteen and will will given to you before the hike.
 You will have to carry the packed lunch by yourself during the hike.
 The packed lunch is halal and comes in vegetarian and non vegetarian options.
-A non vegetarian packed lunch usually consist of rice with some meat and vegetables.
-You can also bring your own food for lunch.
+You should also bring extra food along.
 Recommended trail food would be something lightweight and easy-to-pack like energy bar, biscuits, nuts and raisins, fruits etc.

 18. Where can I store my extra belongings/luggage which I do not wish to carry up the mountain?

 You can leave your belongings in the office or vehicle.
 We recommend that you bring along a lockable bag.
 Bring along your valuables during your trek and do not leave them in the office or vehicle.
 We are not liable for any loss of belongings.
 Park HQ used to have lockers but they are no longer available.

 19. How many guides will be provided for the trek?

 We maintain a guide to trekker ratio of 1:7.
 For example, 1 guide will be provided for group size of 7 pax; 2 guides will be provided for group size of 8-14 pax etc.